rniemand/Rn.NetCore.MailUtils/README.md

 The following `builders` are exposed by **Rn.NetCore.MailUtils**.

 - [MailMessageBuilder](/docs/builders/MailMessageBuilder.md) - utility for building [MailMessage](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.mailmessage?view=net-6.0).
+- [MailTemplateBuilder](/docs/builders/MailTemplateBuilder.md) - used to generate `HTML` content using a mail template.

 ## Configuration
 This section covers all the configuration objects exposed by **Rn.NetCore.MailUtils**.